marklogic/marklogic-docker/test/README.md

 If you'd like to change the image being tested change the variables in the makefile and if you want to change the tests themselves refer to the structure-test.yaml file in this folder.

 ## Docker Image Tests
 Docker image tests are implemented with Robot framework.
 The framework requires Python 3.6+ and pip.
-Framework requirements are listed in requirements file and can be installed with
+Framework requirements are listed in requirements file and can be installed with the following commands:
+`python3 -m venv python_env`
+`source ./python_env/bin/activate`
-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

+After running the tests, you can deactivate the environment and delete it if needed.
+`deactivate`
+`rm -r ./python_env/`

 For additional installation instruction see https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions